01Suggested answer

 The free audit is public.
-Full dashboard access is currently approval-based during beta, and approved workspaces are provisioned on starter-equivalent access with weekly refreshes, 30 prompts, and all five paid surfaces.
+Full dashboard access is currently approval-based, and approved workspaces are provisioned with daily refreshes, prompt tracking, citation intelligence, Reddit opportunity workflows, and the full paid monitoring setup.

 Why work email is required

-Pallix beta access requires a work email.
+Pallix requires a work email for dashboard access.
 Common personal email domains are blocked on sign-up, sign-in, and Google login so the review queue stays focused on real company workspaces.

-Pallix is live in public beta.
-Core audits, onboarding, and workspace tracking are available, but report timing and some AI-source coverage can still vary while we harden the system.
+Pallix is already live with free audits, onboarding, and workspace tracking.
+Report timing and some source coverage can still vary while the system keeps hardening.

 Where login takes you